Michael Lynche: Post Idol

-Lynche joined the rest of the Top 10 on the American Idol LIVE! tour.
+After participating on American Idol, Lynche joined the rest of the ninth season Top 10 on the American Idols Live!
+Tour 2010.
 His 3-song set included "This Woman's Work" by Kate Bush, "Ready for Love" by India.Arie, and "My Love" by Justin Timberlake.
 He also appeared alongside Casey James to perform their duet, "Have You Ever Really Loved a Woman" by Bryan Adams during James' set.
 He signed to Big3 Records and released two singles from his self-titled debut album: "Who's Gonna Love You More" and "Today".
 The former peaked at No. 25 on Billboard's Adult R&B chart and at No. 84 on Billboard's Hot R&B/Hip-Hop chart.
 The latter reached No. 39 on Mediabase's Adult Contemporary chart.

 Lynche went on a diet and lost ninety pounds, while recording his debut album.
 Since the release of his album, he has performed live shows as lead singer of the group Michael Lynche and the Black Saints.
 He has also collaborated with conductor Jeff Tyzik on live orchestra shows.
+In 2012, Lynche released the four-track EP Christmas Gift, which features two original songs - the title track and "Every Merry Christmas".

 In December 2015, The Oakland Press reported that Lynche was in the process of developing a second album.
 An original song, "There Will Be Love", which was written for that album, has been performed by Lynche during his concerts and TV appearances.

+In 2018, Lynche was cast in the independent comedy film American Reject, which was directed by Marlo Hunter and written by Kathleen Elizabeth Monteleone, who stars in the film; Monteleone drew inspiration for the screenplay from her experience competing on the reality television series Grease: You're the One That I Want!
+American Reject was released through video on demand by 1091 Pictures on April 12, 2022.
+The film features original songs written by composer Derek Gregor and lyricist Selda Sahin.